Questioning a 3.5 keV dark matter emission line: Spectrum modelling

+The base for our explorations is a line-free apec model \citep[i.e. with the abundance parameter fixed to zero][]{Smith:2001} combined with a power law and eight Gaussians to mimic residual detector background \citep{Bartalucci:2014} and a photo-electric absorption model (wabs) to account for galactic absorption.
+Following \citet{Muno:2004} we assume a fixed absorption with an average equivalent hydrogen column density of $6\times10^{22}\, \mathrm{atoms} \cm^{-2}$.
+If we fit the $2.0-9.0\keV$ interval for the absorption we obtain a value of $5.83_{-0.029}^{+0.037}\times 10^{22}\mathrm{atoms} \cm^{-2}$, consistent with the fixed value.
+The line-free model is pre-fitted to intervals that appear line-free ($3.4-3.6\keV$ and $4.3-5.2\keV$), before we add the known instrumental lines from \citet{Bartalucci:2014} and atomic emission lines (all listed in \tabref{lines}).

+The best fit normalisations of the instrumental lines are of the same order of magnitude as those given in the literature for blank sky spectra \citep{Bartalucci:2014,POG}.

-The base for our explorations is a line-free apec model \cite{Smith:2001} combined with a power law and a Gaussian at $9.7\keV$ to mimic residual detector background.
-This model is pre-fitted to intervals that appear line-free ($2.01-2.2\keV$, $5.5-5.6\keV$, $8.5-9.0\keV$), before we add known instrumental lines and metal emission lines with emissivities larger than $5\times10^{-19} \mathrm{photons\,} \mathrm{cm}^{-3} \sec^{-1}$ (for a plasma temperature of $2\keV$) as listed in \tabref{lines} \citep[same metal lines as in][]{Bulbul:2014}.
-The central value of the emission lines are allowed to ``budge'' by $0.01\keV$ in the fit to account for uncertainties and mis-calibrations in the spectra.
-The widths are assumed to be unresolved (but we have checked that allowing for broadening up to $0.1\keV$ does not improve the fit quality).
-We remove those lines that do not change the best fit $\chi^2$ (marked in \tabref{lines}).
+For the atomic lines we include all lines with emissivities larger than $5\times10^{-19} \mathrm{photons\,} \mathrm{cm}^{-3} \sec^{-1}$ for a plasma temperature of $2\keV$, as listed in \tabref{lines} (this corresponds to the atomic lines used in \citet{Bulbul:2014}).
+The central values of the lines are allowed to ``budge'' by $0.01\keV$ in the fit to account for uncertainties and mis-calibrations in the spectra.
+The widths are assumed to be unresolved, but it was checked that allowing for broadening up to $0.1\keV$ does not improve the fit quality.
+The normalisations are free to vary and we do not make any assumptions about their internal relations.
+Atomic lines that do not change the best fit $\chi^2$ are removed from the final model (marked in \tabref{lines}).